 A Node is just a hard drive or a capacity gadget somebody possesses secretly.
 Every Node Operator gets paid to store documents for customers and gets repaid for their transmission capacity.

-Consider it like this: You have a 10 TB hard drive and are just using 1 TB00703;
+Consider it like this: You have a 10 TB hard drive and are just using 1 TB00703.

 You could join as a Node Operator and store bits of customers’ documents on your hard drive using your unused space.
 Contingent upon the number of records you keep and how often the information gets recovered, we’d repay you as needs be.

-So, why decentralize it?
+So, Why Decentralize it?

-The fundamental problem with incorporated suppliers like Amazon S3 is that each information dwells in colossal server farms.
+The fundamental problem with incorporated suppliers like Amazon S3 is that each piece of information dwells in colossal server farms.
 On the off chance that a piece of Amazon’s organization goes down, you will not have the option to get to your information, best-case scenario.

 Your info could be for all time lost or harmed.

 Colossal server farms are additionally defenseless against programmers, as seen on different occasions.
-With decentralized distributed storage, start to finish encryption is standard on each document.
+With decentralized cloud storage, start to finish encryption is standard on each document.
 Each record gets scrambled on a client’s PC before it’s transferred, broken into pieces, and afterward spread out to uncorrelated Nodes across our organization.

 Encryption keys make it practically unthinkable for your information to get compromised or taken.